predis/predis/README.md

 ## Main features ##

 - Wide range of Redis versions supported (from __2.0__ to __3.0__ and __unstable__) using profiles.
-- Clustering via client-side sharding using consistent hashing or custom distributors.
+- Cluster of nodes via client-side sharding using consistent hashing or custom distributors.
 - Smart support for [redis-cluster](http://redis.io/topics/cluster-tutorial) (Redis >= 3.0).
 - Support for master-slave replication configurations (write on master, read from slaves).
 - Transparent key prefixing for all known Redis commands using a customizable prefixing strategy.
-- Command pipelining (works on both single and aggregate connections).
+- Command pipelining (works on both single nodes and aggregate connections).
 - Abstraction for Redis transactions (Redis >= 2.0) supporting CAS operations (Redis >= 2.2).
 - Abstraction for Lua scripting (Redis >= 2.6) with automatic switching between `EVALSHA` or `EVAL`.
 - Abstraction for `SCAN`, `SSCAN`, `ZSCAN` and `HSCAN` (Redis >= 2.8) based on PHP iterators.